9th Street NW Reconstruction logo

 Project Overview

-The Montana Department of Transportation (MDT) is working with Sanderson Stewart and the City of Great Falls on the 9th Street NW Reconstruction project.
-This project is a joint effort between the City of Great Falls and MDT, nominated through the Transportation Improvement Program (TIP) process.
+The Montana Department of Transportation (MDT) is working with Sanbell (formerly Sanderson Stewart) and the City of Great Falls on the 9th Street NW Reconstruction project.
+This project is a joint effort between the City and MDT, nominated through the Transportation Improvement Program (TIP) process.

 9th Street NW Reconstruction Map